muratk3n/thirdwave/en/tweets/2020/week10a.md

 🤓🤓🤓🤓🤓

-"We will now see that the Primal-dual algorithm is, essentially, a disguised version of Dijkstra's hortest path algorithm"
+"We will now see that the Primal-dual algorithm is, essentially, a disguised version of Dijkstra's shortest path algorithm"

 [PDF](http://home.cse.ust.hk/~golin/COMP572/Notes/Primal_Dual_Examples.pdf)